 - 1 German garlic barrel or dill pickle sliced

-- 1 teaspoon chopped fresh flat leaf parsley divided, plus sprigs for garnish
+- 1 tsp chopped fresh flat leaf parsley divided, plus sprigs for garnish

 - 1 can German smoked herring in olive oil 7-ounces